Project 4: Population Variability Analysis

 population was viable, and convert it to a cumulative extinction

-as long as the number of years in the simulation.
-Each entry Y in the
+the number of years in the simulation.
+Each entry Y in the CEPD is

-CEPD is the number of simulations where the population has gone
+the number of simulations where the population has gone extinct by

 The computeCEPD function should take two arguments: the list of results from runSimulation (a list of integers), and the number of years the simulation ran (N).

 - The first part is to create a list (e.g. CEPD) with N zeros.
 You can do this by appending N zeros to an empty list in a loop.

 - The second part is to loop over the list of results (extinction years).
 If the extinction year is less than N, loop from the extinction year to N and add one to each of those entries in the CEPD list.